20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 If you think you’re being targeted by a catfish, pay attention to their texting habits.

-A lot of catfishes/scammers are foreigners, and that explains the grammatically incorrect and/or short sentences.
+A lot of catfishes/scammers are bots or foreigners, so that explains it.

 Never, and I repeat, never click on links sent by strangers online.

-If the person you started talking to suddenly starts sending links and insisting you open them, they’re most likely catfishes—scammers, more precisely.
+If the person you started talking to suddenly starts sending links and insisting you open them, they’re most likely catfishes—hackers, more precisely.

-20. All in all, everything about them seems so perfect—suspiciously perfect.
+19. Everything about them seems so perfect.
+Suspiciously perfect.

 Because catfishes aren’t using their real identities, they’re able to craft the perfect (fake) life.